jefrailey/advent_of_code_twenty_twenty/log.md

 Start: 09:31
 Stop: 13:04
 Notes: Day 23.
 Part one was straightforward, but the straightforward solution is, of course, too slow for part two.
 I have not been able to devise an algorithm that significantly reduces the number of operations.
 The best I have been able to come up with is to "move" cup labels by updating their index position in a map.
 This should reduce the number of operations per iteration from 1,000,000 to the average distance between a the current value and the next value, which is hopefully much less than 1,000,000.
 I have had a lot of trouble implementing this approach.
 I have not done a great job mentally or visually tracking the indexes and offsets and pre-emptively identifying the edge cases caused by needing to wrap indexes.
 Pausing to draw a picture helped some and is something I need to remember to do earlier in the process.

+04JAN2021
+Start: 17:40
+Solution at: 19:00
+Notes: Day 24.
+I almost quit for the day just before solving this.
+I was writing a log entry that included a description of the algorithm I was attempting to use.
+There was a slight mistake in the algorithm that prevented black tiles from being flipped to white when they no longer had black neighbors.
+So, at least in this case, I would have benefited from thoroughly explaining the algorithm in words--writing and/or speaking are good tools for thought.